 Setting the Cacheability of a Page

-Note If you use the @ OutputCache directive to set your page's cacheability, you must declare the Duration and VaryByParam attributes along with the Location attribute.
+If you use the @ OutputCache directive to set your page's cacheability, you must declare theattribute and either the attribute or the attribute along with the Location attribute.
 The Duration attribute must be set to a value larger than zero.
-You can set the VaryByParam attribute to None if you do not want to use the functionality it provides.
-For more information, see Setting Expirations for Page Caching and Caching Multiple Versions of a Page.
+You can set the VaryByParam attribute to "None" if you do not want to use the functionality of the VaryByParam or VaryByControl parameters.
+For more information, see and .